EnvisioningSenecaVillage/EnvisioningSenecaVillage.github.io/pages/tips.md

 ---
 layout: page
-title: some tips for Navigating the Model
+title: Tips for Navigating the Model
 permalink: /tips/
 ---